-string String expression from which the leftmost characters are copied. count The number of characters to copy from string starting with the leftmost character.
+String expression from which the leftmost characters are copied.

+Specify the number of characters to be copied from the left of the string directly as a numeric value.

 Returns a string of the leftmost number characters from the character string specified by the user.